Mattress Care

 How to prevent getting a mouldy mattress

-If you have a mouldy mattress then the chances are that it’s been a lack of mattress maintenance that caused the mould.
+If you have a mouldy mattress, then the chances are that it’s been a lack of mattress maintenance that caused the mould.
 Mould can only exist where there is humidity, dust and warmth in the bedroom.
 These are all things which you can easily avoid with mattress care.

 Mould thrives on organic matter and breaks it down, leading to mould growing and spreading.
 This is usually down to dust and dead skin.
-Also, if there is a high level of humidity and other organic compounds found then mould can appear on your mattress.
+Also, if there is a high level of humidity and other organic compounds found, then mould can appear on your mattress.
 This combination would cause any piece of furniture to develop mould and mildew.

-We recommend that you rotate your mattress monthly not only to ensure even settlement, but to ensure there’s adequate airflow around the mattress.
 By doing this, you will highlight any potential mould issues as well as allowing the mattress to ventilate evenly: particularly where the mattress is on a solid top base.
 All of our mattresses have side handles, enabling much easier turning.

-If you don’t turn your mattress frequently this can result in uneven settlement in your mattress, where lumps and bumps may form.
+If you don’t turn your mattress frequently, this can result in uneven settlement in your mattress, where lumps and bumps may form.
 This is because you’re not evening out the wear of the internal fibres of the mattress on both sides.

 Ensuring that damp clothes/towels are not dried in the bedroom or near the bed will help too, and leaving a window open slightly to help air circulate is also recommended with any bed if there is humidity in the room.
 General hygiene, cleaning up spills and keeping bed linen clean and dry will also help prevent this.